dropwizard/dropwizard/docs/source/manual/core.rst

 This class provides a resource (a user's list of notifications) which responds to ``GET`` and ``POST`` requests to ``/{user}/notifications``, providing and consuming ``application/json`` representations.
-There's quite a lot of functionality on display here, and this section will explain in detail what's in play and how to use these features in your service.
+There's quite a lot of functionality on display here, and this section will explain in detail what's in play and how to use these features in your application.

 .. _man-core-resources-paths: